 Our buyer’s father owns his home in Mississauga and has a small mortgage of less than $100,000.
 He is retired, and relies on CPP and OAS primarily for income.
-He is doing fine, but factor in his mortgage payment, his property taxes, heating cost and a modest car payment and dad did not help the application at all unfortunately.
+He is doing fine, but factor in his mortgage payment, his property taxes, heating costs and a modest car payment and Dad did not help the application at all unfortunately.
 DECLINED!

-The lady co-applicant works on an assembly line ten years making $25 per hour.
+The co-applicant has worked on an assembly line for ten years making $25 per hour.
 She and her husband own a nice home in Vaughan with more than $500,000 in equity built up in seven short years.
 Her mortgage balance is less than $300,000 and she leases a Honda Civic and has great credit.
 DECLINED!

-Our buyer asked me if this lady as a co-signer would help his application, as his hourly wage is not enough on his own to qualify for a mortgage.
+Our buyer asked me if this individual as a co-signer would help his application, knowing his hourly wage is not enough on his own to qualify for a mortgage.

 The answer was no – you see the pattern.
-Even though she is joint on the mortgage on her home, each of them are individually fully responsible for the mortgage and as such their full mortgage payment, taxes and heating cost factor into the review.
+Even though the co-applicant is joint on the mortgage on her home, she and her spouse are individually fully responsible for the mortgage and as such their full mortgage payment, taxes and heating cost factor into the review.

 If you are thinking of bringing a co-signer in to help you qualify for a mortgage, make sure your mortgage broker vets the co-applicant really well – to avoid disappointment down the road.